VershaR1791/Group8_Project/README.md

       - Year
       - Sales Date
       - Residential
-The target output will be "Price Increase".
+The target output will be "Sale Price".
 As the target output is continuous data we will be using a supervised machine learning model and testing with both linear and multiple linear regression models.